Domestic Application Deferrals

-A deferral of admission is moving a confirmed (C1 Confirmation paid) seat in a specific program for a specific term to the same program in a future term.
+An application deferral, also known as a deferral of admission, is moving a Confirmed - Full Admission seat in a specific program for a specific term to the same program in a future term.

 - Compelling circumstances must be validated with official documentation and are outside the student’s control.
 Examples include:

 - Financial constraints and changes in personal plans are not considered extenuating circumstances.

 - Deferrals can only be approved for programs not closed or waitlisted for your chosen future term.

 - Email subject: Application deferral for medical reasons.

 - Email body should include your SAIT ID, first and last name, current program, current term and desired term.

 - You must include supporting documentation — review document requirements for medical conditions to find examples of approved documents.

 - Family medical documents must be submitted with the written consent of the family member.

 Your deferral request will be declined if your request is missing any of the above information.